Pro Bike: Josep Garcia’s 2020 KTM 350 EXC-F

 The Farioli team tradition is to use Acerbis handguards plus Blackbird high-quality graphics and Italian Selle della Valle seats, which bring the grip and resistance whatever the conditions.

-Garcia is unusual in the KTM team using the original KTM standard footrest also: “They have always been good for me and are super tough, very resistant.
+As for footrests Garcia is unusual in using the original KTM standard parts: “They have always been good for me and are super tough, very resistant.”